 Hiking in Scotland for Beginners—Infographic!
 March 16th, 2016 • by Matt Holmes Remember in 2014 when Scotland voted on independence from the United Kingdom?
 The referendum failed by a narrow margin—just 55% voted “no”—but that should give you an insight into what you’ll find when you visit the land of kilts, whisky, and bagpipes.
 From the rugged remoteness of the Highlands to the lovely Scottish brogue, Scotland has… Read More »

 6 Reasons Why Traveling with a Guide Makes All the Difference August 13th, 2015 • by Matt Holmes 1.
 A local perspective.
-Boundless Journeys guides are local to the areas where they travel, meaning you’ll have an insider’s perspective on everything from village traditions and national politics to the best cannoli shop in town.
-Get to know a destination with the people who understand it best, and take advantage of those last-minute tweaks… Read More »
+Boundless Journeys tour guides are local to the areas where they travel, meaning you’ll have an insider’s perspective on everything from village traditions and national politics to the best cannoli shop in town while on your walking tour.
+Get to know a destination with the people who understand it best, and… Read More »

 Under-the-radar safari destination July 9th, 2015 • by Matt Holmes We’ve just heard from our friend, Craig Glatthaar, former safari guide and now our local partner in Southern Africa, about some exciting new developments in Zimbabwe.
 Wilderness Safaris’ newest Zim camp, Linkwasha, is located on the prolific southeastern region of Hwange National Park and also close to the Ngamo Plains, which rival the Kalahari as… Read More »

 8 Things to Know About New Zealand’s South Island June 25th, 2015 • by Matt Holmes Known for its snow-capped Alps, misty valleys, and ancient rainforests, the landscape of New Zealand’s South Island is unlike anywhere else in the world.
-If you’ve ever considered adventuring in New Zealand or are just looking to expand your travel horizons, here are eight great reasons to visit New Zealand’s South Island: 1.
-In Nelson, they don’t just look at… Read More »
+If you’ve ever considered joining a New Zealand adventure tour or are just looking to expand your travel horizons, here are eight great reasons to visit New Zealand’s South Island: 1.… Read More »

-Wines of the World: What to Sip in Croatia May 15th, 2015 • by Matt Holmes Croatia is a food-lover’s paradise, a place where you can taste the countryside while trading stories with honey makers, fishermen, and olive farmers.
-But our National Geographic Traveler Tours of a Lifetime winner is also one of Europe’s most talked about emerging wine destinations, with more than 800 wineries and a history of viticulture… Read More »
+Wines of the World: What to Sip in Croatia May 15th, 2015 • by Matt Holmes Croatia is a food-lover’s paradise, and on our Croatia tours you can taste the countryside while trading stories with honey makers, fishermen, and olive farmers.
+But our National Geographic Traveler Tours of a Lifetime winner is also one of Europe’s most talked about emerging wine destinations, with more than 800 wineries and a history of… Read More »